Schools don't need to see a big uptick in Covid-19 cases if they follow these measures, Fauci says - KESQ

 Ahead of the speech, poll data from Gallup on Tuesday showed that more Americans now disagree than agree that Biden and the US Centers for Disease Control and Prevention have communicated a clear plan of action in response to Covid-19.

-The speech also comes as the impact of the pandemic on schools is becomes clearer.
+The speech also comes as the impact of the pandemic on schools becomes clearer.

 Children now represent 26.8% of the weekly Covid-19 cases, according to new data released Tuesday.
 Over two weeks, from August 19 to September 2, there was a 10% increase in the cumulated number of Covid-19 cases in children since the beginning of the pandemic, according to the American Academy of Pediatrics.